neve-linux/neveports/Packaging.md

 * `splitdoc` *(true)* This is like `autosplit`, but only for docs.

 <a id="hardening_options"></a>

 ### Hardening Options

-The `cbuild` system implements an automatic way to deal with toggling different hardening options.
+The `nbuild` system implements an automatic way to deal with toggling different hardening options.
 Several hardening options are implicit as a part of our toolchain and do not have toggleable options; those include FORTIFY and RELRO.